Travel 6 minutes 04 December 2024

 The area around Notre-Dame had long been snubbed because of its heavy tourist traffic.
-But the cathedral’s reopening this week is about to redirect interest back to the geographic and historic heart of the city, which boasts the largest concentration of MICHELIN-Starred restaurants in Paris and has been quietly undergoing its own changes over the last five years.
+But the cathedral’s reopening this week is about to redirect interest back to the geographic and historic heart of the city, which boasts the largest concentration of MICHELIN Starred restaurants in Paris and has been quietly undergoing its own changes over the last five years.

 “I think there is a mini renaissance happening in the 5th arrondissement,” says Vanessa Grall, writer and owner of the newly opened cabinet of curiosities Messy Nessy’s Cabinet in the neighborhood.
 “And I think it’s been happening since the Notre-Dame fire in 2019 and alongside the restoration which I think is quite fitting.”
 The key word here is ‘mini’.
-Because in conversations with longtime residents and restaurateurs, one of the neighborhood’s defining characteristics is its old-world charm.
+Because in conversations with longtime residents and restaurateurs, one of the neighborhood’s defining characteristics is its unwavering old-world charm.

 Indeed, to stroll the area around the Notre-Dame cathedral, which itself dates back to 1163, is to explore the ancient cradle of Paris, home to some of the city’s oldest and most important landmarks, and the most picturesque, postcard-pretty streets.

-Another marker of the area's history is Pont Neuf, which translates to ‘new bridge,’ and is, in spite of its name, the oldest standing stone bridge in the city with a history that dates back to 1578.
-Connecting the left and right banks via Île de la Cité, long believed to be the historic birthplace of Paris, the bridge provides sweeping views of the shimmering River Seine in either direction: gaze westward to behold the lattice silhouette of the Eiffel Tower in the distance; turn eastward to find the Conciergerie, a former medieval royal palace turned courthouse and prison, whose most famous captive was Marie-Antoinette, the last queen of France before the French Revolution in 1789.
+Another marker of the area's history is Pont Neuf, which translates to ‘new bridge,’ and is, in spite of its name, the oldest standing stone bridge in the city with a history dating back to 1578.
+Connecting the left and right banks via Île de la Cité, long believed to be the birthplace of Paris, the bridge provides sweeping views of the shimmering River Seine in either direction: gaze westward to behold the lattice silhouette of the Eiffel Tower in the distance; turn eastward to find the Conciergerie, a former medieval royal palace turned courthouse and prison, whose most famous captive was Marie-Antoinette, the last queen of France before the French Revolution in 1789.

-And then there is the Notre-Dame de Paris, a soaring example of gothic architecture that housed presumed relics of Jesus’ crucifixion – crown of thorns, a fragment of the cross and nail – before the fire of 2019 brought down the spire and forced its closure for five years.
+And then there is the Notre-Dame de Paris, a soaring example of gothic architecture that housed presumed relics of Jesus’ crucifixion—crown of thorns, a fragment of the cross and nail—before the fire of 2019 brought down the spire and forced its closure for five years.

 Where to Eat

-“We’ve managed to avoid gentrification,” adds André Terrail, owner of One MICHELIN Star La Tour d’Argent on the Quai de la Tournelle, one of the city’s oldest and most historic restaurants in Paris, famous for their theatrical pressed duck dish.
+“We’ve managed to avoid gentrification,” says André Terrail, owner of One MICHELIN Star La Tour d’Argent on the Quai de la Tournelle, one of the city’s oldest and most historic restaurants in Paris, famous for their theatrical pressed duck dish.
 The sixth-floor restaurant features a bird’s eye view of Notre-Dame, with which it is intimately connected: Terrail’s father Claude paid for the nightly illumination of the monument in the 1950s for the pleasure of his dinner guests.
 “It’s a bit of its own island.
-You get the impression that we have our own identity.”Change has happened quietly and gradually, either in the renewal of old spaces like the Tour d’Argent’s historic 2023 renovation with the addition of a new open kitchen and luxury hotel suite, or the arrival of small businesses like Grall’s shop.
+You get the impression that we have our own identity.”
+Indeed, change has happened quietly and gradually.
+In 2023, the restaurant unveiled a subtly renovated space, adding an open kitchen and an intimate luxury hotel suite.

-“A lot of businesses and restaurants have been here for a while, so it’s very reassuring in terms of what you’re going to find,” says Sedefdjian, the youngest female chef to earn a MICHELIN Star for her Mediterranean-inspired fine dining restaurant Baieta (which means ‘kiss’ in the Niçois dialect) which opened in 2018 on rue de Pontoise.
+“A lot of businesses and restaurants have been here for a while, so it’s very reassuring in terms of what you’re going to find,” says Sedefdjian, the youngest female chef to earn a MICHELIN Star for her Mediterranean-inspired fine dining restaurant Baieta (or ‘kiss’ in the Niçois dialect) which opened in 2018 on rue de Pontoise.

 “There’s a diversity of styles in both foreign cuisine and French gastronomy and here we have an exceptional concentration of different cuisines,” sums up Guy Savoy about the area.
 For instance, just a few streets over, for instance, is another MICHELIN Starred fine dining address, restaurant AT, which has been holding court on rue Cardinal Lemoine since 2014.
-Named after the initials of Japanese chef Atsushi Tanaka, the restaurant’s faceless facade and modest discretion belies a cuisine d’auteur that is inventive, artful and painstakingly precise.
+Named after the initials of Japanese chef Atsushi Tanaka, the restaurant’s discreet facade belies a cuisine d’auteur that is inventive, artful and painstakingly precise.

 Restaurant Sola (One MICHELIN Star) on rue de l’Hôtel Colbert, has also been a fixture of the neighborhood since 2010 as a fine dining Franco-Japanese restaurant under two different Japanese chefs.
 Its latest owner, chef Kosuke Nabeta, bridges the two cultures in an omakase tasting menu.